Redone0001/waitlist/frontend/src/Pages/Guide/guides/upgrade/guide.md

 |      Optimal      |    \*\*    |

 \* We have the megatron as a very esay to get into ship, we ask you to upgrade this sonner than the other BS.

-\*\* Optimal is for beans that want to spent more money, it's not asked to upgrade to it but very much appriciated.
+\*\* Optimal is for beans that want to spent more money, it's not asked to upgrade to it but very much appreciated.

 ## Upgrade guidance for DPS